 Abbas Dehghan MD PhD FESC is a medical doctor and an epidemiologist.
 His main research interest is molecular determinants of complex disorders; mainly cardiovascular diseases and type 2 diabetes.
 He is a member of the steering committee of the Cohorts for Heart and Aging Research in Genomic Epidemiology (CHARGE) Consortium and has led or been involved in many genome-wide association (GWAS) studies in cardiovascular diseases and its risk factors.
 He has been collaborating with Professor Paul Elliott on a FP7 project, COMBI-BIO, to investigate metabolomics signatures of coronary artery calcification and he has joined the department of epidemiology and biostatistics at Imperial College London since September 2016 as a reader in cardiometabolic disorders.
 He is aiming to continue working in this field and his ambition is to integrate different omics namely genomics, epigenomics and metabolomics to unravel pathways involved in complex disorders.

-et al., 2019, Relationship of Estimated GFR and Albuminuria to Concurrent Laboratory Abnormalities: An Individual Participant Data Meta-analysis in a Global Consortium, American Journal of Kidney Diseases, Vol:73, ISSN:0272-6386, Pages:206-217
+et al., 2019, Relationship of Estimated GFR and Albuminuria to Concurrent Laboratory Abnormalities: An Individual Participant Data Meta-analysis in a Global Consortium., Am J Kidney Dis, Vol:73, Pages:206-217

 et al., 2018, GWAS and colocalization analyses implicate carotid intima-media thickness and carotid plaque loci in cardiovascular outcomes., Nat Commun, Vol:9